IBM/build-knowledge-base-with-domain-specific-documents/README.md

 ## 5. Update the notebook with service credentials

 #### Add the Watson Natural Language Understanding credentials to the notebook
-Select the cell below `2.1 Add your service credentials from IBM Cloud for the Watson services` section in the notebook to update the credentials for Watson Natural Langauage Understanding.
+Select the cell below `2.1 Add your service credentials from IBM Cloud for the Watson services` section in the notebook to update the credentials for Watson Natural Language Understanding.

 Open the Watson Natural Language Understanding service in your [IBM Cloud Dashboard](https://console.bluemix.net/dashboard/services) and click on your service, which you should have named `wdc-NLU-service`.